sebastiansandovalcastro/BigData/practices/practice1.md

     //The radio of the circle (3.999554... in this example) var r = P / (2 * Pi)

-### 2. DESARROLLAR UN ALGORITMO EN SCALA QUE ME DIGA SI UN NÚMERO ES PRIMO
+### 2. DEVELOP AN ALGORITHM IN SCALA THAT TELLS ME IF A NUMBER IS A PRIME

     val numero = 3
     var cont = 0